 Ali Larter's Vibrant Color

 The cool red tone of Ali Larter's locks is so eye-catching.
-With a color that pops as much as this, a simple middle part does enough (insert heart-eye emoji).
+With a color that pops as much as this, a simple middle part is the perfect choice.

 Red Velvet Hair

 Hairstylist Frances Brittnie Garcia, who goes by both Frances and Brittnie, used Overtone and Pravana for this incredible red velvet melt.

 Drew Barrymore always has luscious hair, and these face-framing, dark feathered curls are a favorite moment of ours.

 Tyra Banks has served lots of iconic hair moments over the years, but there's something about this color and those spiral curls that makes a perfect match.

 Is it just me, or is the contrast between Lily Collins's fiery bob and her dark brows everything?
 The soft bend in her waves adds texture to this cool style.